samjones00/docs/docs/_documentation/templates-corefx.md

 ### Status of ASP.NET Core on .NET Framework

-The last important announcement Microsoft made concerning the future of ASP.NET Core 2.1 was that it would stop supporting [new versions of ASP.NET Core on the .NET Framework](https://github.com/aspnet/AspNetCore/issues/3753).
+The last important Microsoft announcement concerning the future of ASP.NET Core 2.1 was that it would stop supporting [new versions of ASP.NET Core on the .NET Framework](https://github.com/aspnet/AspNetCore/issues/3753).
-Whilst we strongly disagreed against this decision which would've put out a large class of the existing ecosystems from participating in the new ASP.NET Core development model and many from staged migrations to .NET Core from commencing, we're happy to see [ASP.NET Core 2.1 LTS will enjoy the same indefinite level of support](https://github.com/aspnet/AspNetCore/issues/3753#issuecomment-438046364) as the rest of the .NET Framework - which should come as great news to the 1/3 of our Customers who are still creating new
+Whilst we disagreed against this decision which would've put out a large class of the existing ecosystems from participating in the new ASP.NET Core development model and many from staged migrations to .NET Core from commencing, we're happy to see [ASP.NET Core 2.1 LTS will enjoy the same indefinite level of support](https://github.com/aspnet/AspNetCore/issues/3753#issuecomment-438046364) as the rest of the .NET Framework - which should come as great news to the 1/3 of our Customers who are still creating new